 Starting Wazuh v4.2.0, the active response capability provides the Wazuh agent with the complete alert information in JSON format via STDIN.
-This improvement removes the previous limitation to only send specific fields.
+This improvement removes the previous limitation of only sending specific fields.
 This change increases the scope of the capability by easily allowing custom active responses to be triggered by any alert regardless of the format of the original event.

 The default Active Response scripts are all adapted to benefit from this capability.